zakirullin/cognitive-load/README.md

 Confusion costs time and money. **Confusion is caused by high cognitive load**.
 It's not a fancy imaginary concept, it can't be misleading - cognitive load is there, and we can feel it.

-Since we spend far more time reading and understanding code than writing it, we should be constantly asking ourselves whether we are embedding excessive cognitive load into our code.
+Since we spend far more time reading and understanding code than writing it, we should constantly ask ourselves whether we are embedding excessive cognitive load into our code.

 ## Cognitive load
 > **Cognitive load is how much a developer needs to think in order to complete a task.**